 We are reducing waste and applying the principles of a circular economy across our businesses and supply chains.
-This means placing value on reusing resources.
-By designing materials and products to last longer and be reused, repurposed and recycled, we are helping to reduce pressure on the world’s resources.
+This means placing value on reusing resources by moving from a linear system to one where materials are reused, repurposed and recycled, helping to reduce pressure on the world’s resources.
 Reducing waste and the efficient use of resources are key to UN Sustainability Development Goal 12, which focuses on responsible production and consumption.

 Our ambition and commitments

 Our ambition is to use resources and materials efficiently and to increase reuse and recycling.